On the outside our lives can seem like the greatest success stories.

 Fast forward six years and my third calling came.
 Just in time.

-The idea came to be that I wanted to create a membership platform gathering all the best speakers I had come across in my interviews and also create a blog magazine where transformational teachers could express their knowledge and wisdom to empower others.
+The idea came to be that I wanted to create a Membership gathering all the best speakers I had come across in my interviews and also create a blog magazine where transformational teachers could express their knowledge and wisdom to empower others.
 I felt the need to do it, as regular fashion magazines didn’t inspire me at all.
 I wanted to help people believe in themselves with my content, feeling that they were not alone in having rough times and at the same time getting tools to thrive!

 I wanted to create what I longed for myself.